Table of Contents

 Some children have much more difficulty with picky eating and incorporating a variety of foods than others, due to differences in temperament, bitterness sensitivity, behavioral styles such as inhibitory control or the ability to resist automatic behavioral responses, and other factors.
 Differences between infants regarding appetite, enjoyment of food, and food responsiveness can be seen before the onset of complementary feeding and persist throughout infancy until the children become toddlers.(Russell CG, 2021) This has implications for overall health as if children are picky and not consuming adequate vitamins, minerals, protein, healthy fats, and other desired nutrients then it stands to reason this may lead to worse health outcomes long-term.
 For this reason, for significantly picky eating micronutrient supplementation should be considered.

 Regarding the impact of picky eating on growth, a 2019 study followed children identified as picky eaters at age 3 until the age of 7-17 years.(Taylor, 2019a) The picky eaters typically had slightly lower weight (1-2.5 kg), body fat percentage (1.5% lower), FFMI (~0.2-0.4 lower), and height (~1-2 cm lower).
 About 40% of the picky eaters at age 3 remained picky at age 5.
 Almost 1/5 of the picky eaters had a low BMI at some point compared to 1/10 who were not picky.
 Even picky eaters on average were above the 50th percentile on the growth charts.
-Overall, this is reassuring that the growth of picky eaters is generally normal, though the small subset that have a low BMI may warrant additional intervention.
+Overall, this is reassuring that the growth of picky eaters is generally normal, which may in part be due to picky eating generally resolving to some degree over time(Diamantis, 2023), though the small subset that have a low BMI may warrant additional intervention.
 These thoughts are echoed in a review by these same authors that discuss findings of a handful of other longitudinal studies as well; in particular they highlight that zinc and iron deficiency will be more common in early life so finding a way to supplement these may be useful.(Taylor, 2019b)